WildZarek/WildZarek/README.md

 - :incoming_envelope: How to reach me **https://t.me/WildZarek**

 - :video_game: Fun fact: **I play games sometimes and I did it on streaming as hobby.
-Currently I'm not streaming, but I hope do it again soon.**
+Currently I'm not streaming, but hope do it again soon.**

 ## HackTheBox Rank